wavemaker/docs/learn/app-development/widgets/datalive/datatable/datatable-events-methods.md

 | **On Before Record Update** | This event will be called before a record is updated to the underlying data entity. |

 :::note
-- this event is triggered only for _Editable Data Tables with update action defined_.
+- This event is triggered only for _Editable Data Tables with update action defined_.
 - For Data Table with Form option, this event will be available in the corresponding Form widget and not with Data Table.
 :::